mehedi-sharif/soulspring/content/how-it-works.md

 wellness_id:
   enable: true
   title: You Are Truly One-of-a-Kind
-  subtitle: We specialize in discovering what make you...you.
+  subtitle: We specialize in discovering what makes you...you.
   content:
     title: We are interested in You - understanding the critical aspects of your life helps us in supporting you to achieve your wellness goals.